alivingdog.com

 Carl Olson

 The conference logo depicted Charles Dickens and GKC, on the anniversary of the latter having written a bio of the former.
-That occasioned the talk by Jill Kriegel on "A Chestertonian Reading of Dickens' "Dombey and Son."
+That occasioned the talk by Jill Kriegel on "A Chestertonian Reading of Dickens' Dombey and Son."
 The other talks tended to be titled "Chesterton and ____," so that you didn't even need to know who GKC was to be interested ( even knowing who he was some of the titles intrigued me).

 Friday after Jill Kriegel's talk Father Stanley Jaki held forth on "Charles Dickens and Charles Darwin: The Two Who Never Met".
 He also had a book table.
 I bought Chesterton: A Seer of Science.
 A long time ago I read Jaki's book, Brain, Mind and Computers, which won the Templeton Prize.
 Geir Hasnes came from Norway to present his talk, "Trials and Triumphs of a Chesterton Bibliographer."
 It focused on his efforts to compile a definitive and exhaustive bibliography of all things Chesterton.
 His powerpoint presentation was itself exhausting, although enlivened by Geir's sparkling and ironic sense of humor.
 He has searched minutaie wordwide in this monumental task which, when completed, will be a time warp in Chesterton scholarship.

 Kurt Griffen compared and contrasted De Tocqueville's "Democracy in America" with GKC's "What I Saw in America," although his bio billed him as "an opera singer in a rock band."
 Later at the banquet he fortunately regaled us with the latter talent.
-"Chesterton Unplugged" was the title of Christopher Check's talk, although he was far too animated to be considered a "speaker" and it was far to explosive to be termed a "talk".
+"Chesterton Unplugged" was the title of Christopher Check's talk, although he was far too animated to be considered a "speaker" and it was far too explosive to be termed a "talk".
 Absolutely Chestertonian in that regard.
 What else to expect from the Executive Vice President of the Rockford Institute?
 We also had the opportunity to subscribe to their publication, Chronicles, at an absurdly low rate (so I did).

 After dinner (for those of us who threw for room and board), Joseph Pearce, the inexhaustible biographer of anyone you can name, held forth on "Chesterton and C.S.
 Lewis".
-Some of the material touched briefly on his book, "C.S.
-Lewis and the Catholic Church", which was all fine with me as I found that a delightful read.
+Some of the material touched briefly on his book, C.S.
+Lewis and the Catholic Church, which was all fine with me as I found that a delightful read.
 And really, how could he not draw from his own books, which nearly took up an entire table in the foyer?
-The highlight of Friday night was a performance of GKC's play, "The Surprise."
+The highlight of Friday night was a performance of GKC's play, The Surprise.
 Dale Ahlquist's daughter did an amazing job as the princess.
 Apart from that I don't know any of the actors, but I'm quite sure that info will be on the ACS website (see link).

 Gord, Dale, Dorothy Schlinger, Erich (EW)